- Safety stock is set in practice far differently than how it is explained in books.

 Most companies do not have dynamic safety inventory enabled, and safety stock is usually updated manually with a variety of calculation techniques.

 The result of this is that most companies are not taking advantage of their system’s ability (regardless of the supply planning method employed or the particular vendor) to auto-adjust safety stock.
 This places an extra load on the supply planning organization because it is another parameter that must be actively managed.

 Accounting for Variability in Non Inventory Optimization Supply Planning Applications

 This is a major weakness of cost optimization systems.
-In fact, the best way for a company to proceed in determining if cost optimization is the best choice for them is to first internally agree on all the costs that will drive the optimizer.
+The best way for a company to proceed in determining if cost optimization is the best choice for them is to first internally agree on all the costs that will drive the optimizer.
 If they cannot internally drive to this agreement, then cost optimization is not a good choice for them, even if their primary supply chain objective is to minimize costs.
 This addresses an issue that is often missed.
 A method selected must not only be the right fit for the business requirements but must also fit with the company’s ability to implemented the chosen method.

 Inventory optimization and multi-echelon (MEIO) have a superior approach to setting the target stock level, which is still not widely understood.
-MEIO applications can at a very fine level of detail set the target stock level based upon service levels that are applied at either the most disaggregated (product location) or higher levels of aggregation, depending of course on the particular vendor selected.
+MEIO applications can at an excellent level of detail set the target stock level based upon service levels that are applied at either the most disaggregated (product location) or higher levels of aggregation, depending of course on the particular vendor selected.

 Target Stock Level and Safety Stock in MEIO Applications